-Variety of testing
+Disadvantages of crowdsourced testing

-Looking at given points above, it is easy to convince oneself that crowdsourced testing is the solution to all your testing issues.
+Looking at the given points above, it is easy to convince oneself that crowdsourced testing is the solution to all your testing issues.
 However, it would be delusional to think that the coin of crowdtesting does not have the flip side.

 Considering the disadvantages of crowdtesting might be even more important.
-In the modern fast-paced development environment the least desirable thing would be to waste your time and resources on something that might not be the best fit.
+In the modern, fast-paced development environment, the least desirable thing would be to waste your time and resources on something that might not be the best fit.